Generic Name: Vancomycin Oral Solution (VAN koe MYE sin)

 - Shake well before use.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
+Use the measuring device that comes with vancomycin oral solution.
 If there is none, ask the pharmacist for a device to measure vancomycin oral solution.

 What do I do if I miss a dose?